QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 ~~~~
 {: #arch-example title="An Architecture Example for Distributed Schedule Generation Scenario" artwork-align="center"}

-### Example Procedures
+## Example Procedures

-#### Building Traffic Profiles
+### Building Traffic Profiles

-The first step to perform schedules in a tidal network is to analysis the traffic patterns at different
+The first step to perform schedules in a tidal network is to analyze the traffic patterns at different
 network devices and links comprehensively and then establish clear tidal points for lower and upper
 network traffic.
 It should be noted that the change regularity of traffic may be different at different time
 (for example, the traffic regularity in workday and weekend may totally be different), the selection of tidal
 points should take full count of these factors.
 How to analyze the traffic patterns and determine the
 tidal points are outside the scope of this document.

-#### Estabilish Minimum and Peak Topology
+### Establish Minimum and Peak Topology

 An algorithm is required to calculate the minimum and peak topology to service expected demand at different
 time slot.
 Such calculation algorithm for the topology is outside the scope of this document.

-#### Generating Schedule
+### Generating Schedule

 The schedule request is generated by the Schedule Service Requester according to the switching regularity
-of the minimum and peak topology.
+of the minimum and peak topology and sent to the Schedule Service Responder.
 For example, the minimum topology enables from 1 AM to 7 AM everyday, then
 the network administrator need to shutdown some links or devices from 1 AM to 7 AM.

-When the Scheduled Service Responder receives this schedule request, it will generate
+When the Scheduled Service Responder receives the schedule request, it handles
-a schedule with the following procedures:
+it with following procedures:

 -	The Conflict Resolver checks whether the current schedule request conflicts with other
 schedules.
 If there is no conflict, then go to the next step.
-Otherwise, a message is
+Otherwise, an error message is
 returned to the Schedule Service Requester, indicating that the conflict check fails.
 A typical failure scenario is that the resource triggered by the current schedule is
 occupied by another schedule.
 For example, there is an existing schedule
-that requests the same links up from 5 AM to 10 AM every day, then there is a conflict with
+that requests a link to be available from 5 AM to 10 AM every day, but the new schedule
-this request and the existing schedule.
+disconnects it from 2 AM to 6 AM every two days.

--	The Schedule Manager creates one schedule according to the request, and then store
+-	The Schedule Manager creates a list of schedule and holds it in a schedule database.
+For a recurrence schedule, the effective range of occurrence instances will be generated
+by Schedule Manager.
+It also handles the modification, deletion, and querying of schedule information.

+-	The Policy Engine maintains the received scheduling policies and rules.
+It enforces
-it in the schedule database.
-The Schedule Manager
+the predefined policies when a time trigger maintained in the schedule database
-allocates a unique identifier for this schedule and returns that identifier to the
-Schedule Service Requester after creating this schedule successfully.
-The Schedule
-Service Requester may update or delete the schedules by this identifier in the future.
+indicates each scheduled time occurs.
+Policy enforcement may also require the
+interaction with other components, e.g., the Resource Manager.

--	The Resource Manager allocates network resources (in this example the resources are
+-	The Resource Manager allocates or reclaims network resources (in this example the resources are
-the detail interfaces related to the links) based on the schedule and stores the
+the detailed interfaces related to the links) when a request from Policy Engine
-allocated resources and its corresponding schedule identifier in a resource database.
+is received, and it also holds the network resource in a resource database.
-The allocation of network resources requires a variety of data resources, such as
+The allocation of network resources may require a variety of data resources, such as
 network topology information, network resource inventory, current network utilization, etc.

--	The Policy Engine’s responsibility needs to be future discussed.

-#### Distributing Schedule
+### Distributing Schedule

 Schedules distribution means that network schedules are distributed to the execution
 devices via dedicated management interfaces.
 Schedules distribution is not mandatory.
 This depends on the